Estimated reading time: 2 minutes

 Still confused?
 Some accounts can be identified as being “weekly” and will only see updates twice a week (once for transcripts, and once for WMR) The finer details for when the IRS updates Transcripts and WMR and how to decipher when your account will update (daily/weekly) is here: IRS systems updates.
-And, we always have a live discussion going if you are still confused, join us to ask questions here.
+And, we always have a live tax refund discussion going if you are still confused.

 The WMR can update any day of the week.
 However, mass updates on daily accounts are usually Wednesday; and mass updates on weekly accounts are usually Saturday.